IBC Charter

 • If the dissenting vote is considered "minor" (e.g., a change in wording is needed), a sentence will be included in the minutes describing the reasoning behind the dissent.

-• If the dissenting vote is considered "major" (e.g., belief that the risk of the work outweighs the scientific advancement), a minority opinion will be written and delivered to the President in addition to notation on the minutes.
+• If the dissenting vote is considered "major" (e.g., belief that the risk of the work outweighs the scientific advancement), a minority opinion will be written and delivered to the IO in addition to notation on the minutes.

 IBC Minutes: